-(1) Before the Municipality commences with the development of a draft land use scheme, the Council must take resolve to develop and prepare aland use scheme, provided that in its resolution the Council must:
+(1) Before the Municipality commences with the development of a draft land use scheme, the Council must resolve to develop and prepare a land use scheme, provided that in its resolution the Council must:

-- (a) adopt a process for drafting the land use scheme which complies with the Act, provincial legislation, this Chapter and any other applicable legislation; - (b) confirm over and above that which is contained in the applicable legislation the public participation to be followed; - (c) determine the form and content of the land use scheme; - (d) determine the scale and whether it should be available in an electronic media; - (e) determine any other relevant issue that will impact on the drafting and final adoption of the land use scheme which will allow for it to be interpreted and or implemented; and - (f) confirm the manner in which the land use scheme shall inter alia set out the general provisions for land uses applicable to all land, categories of land use, zoning maps, restrictions, prohibitions and or any other provision that may be relevant to the management of land use, which may or may not require a consent or permission from the Municipality for purposes of the use of land.
+- (a) establish a land use scheme committee and appoint the members to the land use scheme committee from the relevant municipal department responsible for spatial planning and land use management; - (b) confirm over and above that which is contained in the applicable legislation the public participation to be followed; - (c) determine the form and content of the land use scheme; - (d) determine the scale of the land use scheme ; - (e) determine any other relevant issue that will impact on the development and final adoption of the land use scheme which will allow for it to be interpreted and or implemented; and - (f) confirm the manner in which the land use scheme must inter alia set out the general provisions for land uses applicable to all land, categories of land use, zoning maps, restrictions, prohibitions and or any other provision that may be relevant to the management of land use, which may or may not require a consent or permission from the Municipality for purposes of the use of land.

-(2) After the resolution is taken by the Council, the department responsible for spatial planning and land use management in the Municipality must develop the draft land use scheme in accordance with the provisions of the Act, provincial legislation and this Chapter.
+(3) After the resolution is taken by the Council, the land use scheme committee must develop the draft land use scheme in accordance with the provisions of the Act, provincial legislation and this Chapter.